Paultree/fake-windows-98/README.md

 - Start menu styled.

 To-do:
-- Functional calculator - []
+- Functional calculator - [ x ]
-- Shutdown creates a black modal box -[]
-- Programs opens up a new modal box -[]
+- Programs opens up a new modal box -[ x ]

+28/11/2022
+- Had to replace google iframe with an image as unable to unblock the iframe.
+- Unable to find a solution to unhighlight icons upon clicking desktop.
+- Basic functionality achieved.

+Future improvements:
+- Refactor code to make it look cleaner.
+- Refactor CSS to make it look cleaner.
+- Before starting a project, write out pseudo code or a plan on what to do.
+By extension, figure out at the beginning how to break down the task into smaller manageable bits.